 Lesser disruption to work, easier implementation

-Deployment Approach to Global Implementation
+Deployment Approach to Global Segmentation Strategy

-There are three common approaches to deploying a S&T implementation, each with its own set of pros and cons.
+There are three common approaches to deploying a physician S&T implementation, each with its own set of pros and cons.

 The Big Bang approach allows for the process to be launched across all markets simultaneously in a single go.
 It is time-saving and ensures faster speed to market, but on the downside, is a complex undertaking.
 It is a high-resource dependent engagement that requires the buy-in of all stakeholders.
 The cost of failure is high and deep.